mbgimot/CV/README.md

 ## Mitchell Bayer-Goldman
 I believe coding is one of the most prominent sectors in changing the world for the better and continues to do so at an accelerating rate.
-Whether its through initiatives like healthtech, utilising IBM’s Dr. Watson machine learning algorithms, or Facebook’s mission to connect the globe, coding is the heartbeat of our future.
-The continued digitalisation of the world’s economy through apps, algorithms and big data is only increasing the scope and opportunity of change.
+Whether its through initiatives utilising IBM’s Watson machine learning algorithms, or Facebook’s mission to connect the globe, coding is the heartbeat of our future.
+The continued digitalisation of the world’s economy through rapid-fire apps and big data is only increasing the scope and opportunity of change.
 It’s this burning desire to be a part of an industry that offers such potential, that has motivated me to quit my previous job in Finance and embark in the world of software development.

 I am an ambitious and passionate individual, seeking a Full Stack Junior Developer role where I can consolidate and extend my programming acumen from Makers Academy, while also gaining exposure to product management and business strategy.
 My ideal role would be part of a team of talented and insightful colleagues, where there is a strong potential for personal development and growth within the firm.
 I've been a cog in a massive machine for a long time and would love to pursue an opportunity where I can deliver genuine value-add.

 ## Skills
 #### Innate Problem Solver
 From achieving 100% in my Further Mathematics A-Level to landing a job in Barclays Capital's Solutions Group, my natural problem solving skills have been at my core.
 I have always been the "go-to" guy to get things done, which in all truth probably stems from a Google and putting my hand up and asking those most experienced in the field.
-Problem solving has been something I've been reveling in during my time so far at Makers Academy as I hone in on my software development skills.
+Problem solving has been something I've been revelling in during my time so far at Makers Academy as I hone in on my software development skills.

 #### Hunger to Learn
 Throughout life I have always enjoyed a challenge and taken self-development in my stride.
 I believe learning and constructive feedback are a matrimony which has helped me learn a plethora of new skills.
 Examples where my hunger to learn has been evident include;